davkap92/codecontext/README.md

 I picture an ever updating community resource / tech wiki of sorts, but visually understandable!

-What I've put together so far is a very measly D3.js concept graph that I'm hoping will spark community members into helping me realise this goal, as I don't currently have the capacity/resources to do it alone!
+What I've put together so far is a very measly D3.js concept graph that I'm hoping will spark community members into helping me realise this goal, as I don't currently have the capacity/resources to do it alone but really feel this could be a great resource for all!
+(Unless this project already exists?
+Then please tell me! )

+Open to any suggestions/opinions!